 If you’ve never fed them bananas before, ensure you give a little for the first time because they have a very sensitive digestive system whenever there are sudden changes.
 Introduce bananas slowly to lower the risk of colic.

 Although you can feed whole bananas to horses without adverse effects, it is safer to cut them into small chunks or mash them to minimize choking.

 Bananas are crucial for older horses and those with dental issues, especially the soft ones.
 You can mash the bananas to a pulp for these horses but ensure you maintain the standard quantity because mashing doesn’t alter the sugar content.

-Bananas have a substantial impact on improving your horse’s health of your horse when given in moderation.
+Bananas have a substantial impact on improving your horse’s health when given in moderation.
 However, carefully feed them to minimize choking and other adverse effects like excessive blood sugar and potassium in horses with some health conditions.
 To be on the safer side, check in with your vet.